 !On the Network: We run several voice sessions every week.
 We use different platforms, so check the calendar for more details.

 !On the Network: Little and often is a good idea, so try our Interesting Facts pages.
 Every week we write some interesting facts and there are accompanying sound files for the most interesting ones.

-!On the Network: There is always a bit of light-hearted fun on the Have Fun with English page.
+!On the Network: There is always a bit of light-hearted fun on the Have Fun with English pages.
 There are new videos or listening files every month.

-!On the Network: You can join the forum and once you are a Full Member, you can ask Lynne to read a short piece of text out loud.
+!On the Network: You can join the forum and once you are a Full Member, you can ask Teach to read a short piece of text out loud.
 Yes, she takes requests.

 Go to some TTS (text to speech) web sites and use their free services.
 Some of the results are surprisingly good.